paich64/C64MEGA65/FAQ.md

 https://sy2002.github.io/m65cores/

-If you are interested in making your own core or porting cores from other projects such as MiSTer, the website will share some information and tutorial links regarding the
+If you are interested in making your own core or in porting cores from other projects such as MiSTer: The website is also sharing additional information about how to get started with doing this and about the [MiSTer2MEGA65 framework](https://github.com/sy2002/MiSTer2MEGA65).
-[MiSTer2MEGA65 framework](https://github.com/sy2002/MiSTer2MEGA65).